-Anencephaly is a serious birth defect in which a fetus fails to develop parts of the brain, skull and scalp.
+Anencephaly is a serious birth defect in which a fetus does not develop parts of the brain, skull and scalp.

-Affecting the central nervous system, the condition is considered a neural tube defect (NTD).
-It occurs when the upper portion of the neural tube does not close properly, exposing areas of the brain and spinal cord to amniotic fluid and preventing the formation of tissue and bones.
+This condition affects the central nervous system and is considered a neural tube defect (NTD).
+It occurs when the upper part of the neural tube does not close the right way.
+This leaves areas of the brain and spinal cord open to amniotic fluid and prevents tissue and bones from forming.
 This typically happens by the fourth week of pregnancy.

-Anencephaly affects an estimated 1 in 1,000 pregnancies in the United States.
+Anencephaly affects about 1 in 1,000 pregnancies in the United States.
 About 1 in every 5,000 to 10,000 babies is born with the condition.

 How Does Anencephaly Affect my Baby?

-Infants with anencephaly are born without large portions of the cerebrum and cerebellum, which control thinking, the senses, movement and balance respectively.
-In a majority of cases, the remaining brain tissue is not covered by skin or bone.
+Infants with anencephaly are born without the front part of the brain (forebrain) and large parts of the cerebrum and cerebellum, which control thinking, movement and the senses.
+In many cases, the brain tissue that is left is not covered by skin or bone.

-A number of pregnancies involving anencephaly end in miscarriage or stillbirth.
-Babies born alive with this congenital disorder may survive for several hours or days.
+Most pregnancies involving anencephaly end in miscarriage or stillbirth.
+Babies born with this congenital disorder may survive a few hours or days.

 What Causes Anencephaly and Who is at Risk?

-The causes of anencephaly are not fully understood, although there is some evidence of possible links to genetic and environmental factors.
+The causes of anencephaly are not fully known.
+Itis possible it could be genetic or linked to environmental factors.
 Risk factors may include:

 - Genes or chromosome changes

-- Insufficient intake of folic acid before and during early pregnancy
+- Not getting enough folic acid before and during early pregnancy

 - Exposure to environmental toxins

-- Certain medications and foods consumed during pregnancy
+- Certain medicines and foods consumed during pregnancy

 How is Anencephaly Diagnosed?